mizchi/packelyze/transformer/README.md

 `packelyze-transformer` transforms typescript code with LanguageService(that has IDE power).

-We focus on what terser `cannot` do.
+We focus on what terser can not do.

 ## Features